Rstar-910/SamskritaBharati/Integration Of Frontend and Backend/Readme.md

 Updated package.json to watch for changes in the .env file.
 This ensures that whenever .env is updated, the backend code is automatically redeployed.

-Refer to .env for the new variables:
+Refer to .env structure given above for the new variables:

 FALLBACK_DB_URI